YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 This is often unacceptable and/or impractical.

+The other YANG 1.1 solution requires augment and/or deviation statements for each usage of the grouping.
+This "after expansion" approach is difficult to maintain to achieve consistent and current YANG module additions.

-YANG++ classes allows this sort of extensibility without changing any of the 'uses' statements.
+YANG++ classes allows this sort of extensibility without changing any of the 'uses' statements or requiring augment and deviation statements for every 'uses' statement.

 .. code-block:: yang
-   :emphasize-lines: 13 - 16

     class std-grouping {
       // ...